LeaC0d3s/mt-exercise-3/README.md

     git clone https://github.com/LeaC0d3s/mt-exercise-3.git
     cd mt-exercise-3

+If you encounter an error-message, because you don't have permission to run the scripts in the repo. etc., I recommend trying the following first befor running the scripts:

+	cd scripts
+	chmod u+x *.sh
+	chmod u+x *.py
+	cd ..

 Create a new virtualenv that uses Python 3.
 Please make sure to run this command outside of any virtual Python environment:

     ./scripts/make_virtualenv.sh

 **Important**: Then activate the env by executing the `source` command that is output by the shell script above.

 Download and install required software: